bnhf/openvpn-admin-plus/README.md

     cd build
     ./build.sh

-For building on ARMv7:
+For building on ARM64 or ARMv7:

-    In the dockerfile inside the build folder, comment out debian:bullseye as a source, and uncomment balenalib/raspberry-pi-debian:latest
+    In the dockerfile inside the build folder, comment out debian:bullseye as a source, and uncomment balenalib/raspberry-pi-debian:latest (ARMv7 only)
-    In build.sh, change the docker build to <your-docker-hub-repo-here>/pivpn-tap-web-ui:armv7 It's highly recommended that you use Visual Studio Code with the "Remote - SSH" extension (in addition to the "Go" extension of course) from a more powerful machine
+    In build.sh, change the docker build to <your-docker-hub-repo-here>/pivpn-tap-web-ui:arm64 (or armv7) It's highly recommended that you use Visual Studio Code with the "Remote - SSH" extension (in addition to the "Go" extension of course) from a more powerful machine

 ## Todo

 * ARMv7 version for the Raspberry Pi -- Done!
-* Update "Memory usage" on the status page to display more accurate data
+* Update "Memory usage" on the status page to display more accurate data -- Issue reported to Cloud Foundry
-* Add certificate revocation from the GUI -- currently can be done only from the commandline via PiVPN -r username
+* Add certificate revocation from the GUI -- currently can be done only from the commandline via PiVPN -r username (or in the Cockpit Terminal!)

 ## License